joedaws/academic-kickstart/content/post/designing-neural-networks/index.md

 which extract local features.
 To my knowledge there is no clear theoretical justification of this choice of architecture.
-However, since there are successful image processing methods which exploit local and global image information simulaneously in a similar way to convolutional layers in a neural network, .e.g., [LDMM](ftp://ftp.math.ucla.edu/pub/camreport/cam16-04.pdf) and [NONLOCAL MEANS](https://ieeexplore.ieee.org/document/1467423).
+However, since there are successful image processing methods which exploit local and global image information simultaneously in a similar way to convolutional layers in a neural network, .e.g., [LDMM](ftp://ftp.math.ucla.edu/pub/camreport/cam16-04.pdf) and [NONLOCAL MEANS](https://ieeexplore.ieee.org/document/1467423).